hadley/r-python/README.md

 This repo is an attempt to use data to explore the claims in [Python Displacing R As The Programming Language For Data Science](http://t.co/jdR2WF4Kjg) and [The homogenization of scientific computing, or why Python is steadily eating other languages’ lunch](http://bit.ly/1geFq6e).

 The individual files contain the R code that I used to gather data from each source, and the results are summarised below.
 I've made no attempt to separate python for data analysis from other uses of python, but hopefully the signals are still indicative.
-If you think my methodology is wrong, or you have other ideas for data sets, please send a pull request.
+If you think my methodology is wrong, or you have other ideas for data sets, please send a pull request and I'll merge it in.

 ## Stackoverflow questions